hermeznetwork/hermezjs/README.md

 3. **fged** : Forged
 4. **invl** : Invalid

-After a few seconds, we verify transaction status in the list of forged transactions to check if transaction has been processed:
+After a few seconds, we verify tthe ransaction status in the list of forged transactions to check if the transaction has been processed:

 ```js
     // Get transaction confirmation